George Orwell wrote in 1946 that 'if it is possible to cut a word out, always cut it out'.

 Seventy-six years later, it's a philosophy that remains relevant.

 Copywriting is all about persuasion.
-And one of the most persuasive things you can do with your copy is make it easy to understand.
+One of the most persuasive things you can do with your copy is make it easy to understand.

 Clarity, consistency and concision make it easier for readers to take in information.
 As a result, they're more likely to be persuaded by what you have to say.

-This is especially true when writing for a business audience, where readers are often pressed for time and highly appreciative of straight-to-the-point copy.
+This is especially true when writing for a business audience: readers are often pressed for time and highly appreciative of straight-to-the-point copy.